 Plus anything that the components or underlying codes that you are using need (e.g., MPI, math libraries, compilers).
 For the example in this tutorial, all packages that are needed are already available on the target machines and the shell configuration script sets up your environment to use them.

 2.2 Building and Setting up Your Environment

-IPS can be installed directly from github with pip
+It can be simply installed with